Our Journey

 Our approach: Engineering meets art & Crafts

-At eliEls, materials are not sourced--they are developed.
-Textiles are hand-painted in our studio, each requiring hours of deliberate work.
-Buttons and accessories are carved by hand from discarded coconut shells by collaborator JK Meoli, with every piece shaped, sanded, drilled, and refined individually.
-We build with what Nsukka provides, transforming local waste into enduring luxury through handcraft-slowing production, preserving skill, and holding our work to global standards.
+All the pieces are shaped, sanded, drilled, and refined individually.
+We build with what Nsukka provides, transforming local waste into enduring luxury through handcraft.
+Slowing production, preserving skill, and holding our work to global standards.

 Our mission : Why We Exist